Krissha Viaje: 2023–present

-In 2023 she starred in the romantic-comedy series The Rain in España based on the first Wattpad novel in the University Series by Gwy Saludes.
-The same year, she starred in the second series in the University Series by Gwy Saludes, Safe Skies, Archer, in a lead role.
-Viaje is currently set to star in Para sa Isa't Isa with Jerome Ponce, premiering September 13, 2025.
+In 2023, she appeared in the romantic-comedy series The Rain in España, adapted from the first Wattpad novel in Gwy Saludes’ University Series.
+Later that year, she played a lead role in "Safe Skies, Archer", the second installment of the series, and co-starred in the fourth installment, "Avenues of the Diamond".
+On September 13, 2025, Viaje began appearing alongside Jerome Ponce in "Para sa Isa’t Isa", followed by the fifth installment of the University Series, "Golden Scenery of Tomorrow", which premiered on October 18, 2025.

 Personal life

-All Krissha Viaje wanted was to become a recording artist.
-She first tried her luck in show biz at the age of 12, entering the singing contest “Little Big Star” Season 2, where she finished second.
-In 2017, she was launched as part of the pop group GirlTrends.
-In the same year, she represented the Philippines and Asia in Nippon TV's “I Can Sing in Japanese,” a contest for non-Japanese singers held in Tokyo.
+Krissha Viaje began pursuing a career in music at the age of 12, when she joined Little Big Star Season 2 and finished in second place.
+In 2017, she debuted as a member of the pop group GirlTrends.
+That same year, she represented the Philippines in Nippon TV’s "I Can Sing in Japanese", a singing contest for non-Japanese performers held in Tokyo.

-Krissha was also part of Team Philippine All-Stars, which won the top prize at the 2018 “Nodojiman: The World” competition in Japan.
+In 2018, she was part of Team Philippine All-Stars, which won the top prize at Japan’s Nodojiman: The World competition.